iamtmrobinson/dev-docs/languages/python.md

 dir(result[60]['belongs_to'])
 ```

-To run graph queries from our application, bootstrap with `Env()` and then go:
+To run graph queries from our application, bootstrap with `Env()` and then do:
 ```
 from tm_svc import env
 my_env = env.Env()